vicenteherrera/starter-python/README.md

 # Windows
-# We recommend using WSL2 and Linux steps instead, but following are some win specifics
+# We recommend using WSL2 and Linux steps instead, but following are some Windows specifics
 # https://www.python.org/downloads/windows/
 (Invoke-WebRequest -Uri https://install.python-poetry.org -UseBasicParsing).Content | py -
 # pyenv-win unnofficial fork
 Invoke-WebRequest -UseBasicParsing -Uri "https://raw.githubusercontent.com/pyenv-win/pyenv-win/master/pyenv-win/install-pyenv-win.ps1" -OutFile "./install-pyenv-win.ps1"; &"./install-pyenv-win.ps1"
 ```

 ## Using pipx

 You can use pipx to install Python dependencies the same way you would use pip, but each installation will create its own virtual environment.
 So when you are required to install a system wide tool like Poetry, you know the version of its dependencies will not clash with another tool that requires different versions for some of the same dependencies.